This is how exercise can boost your brain power

 We all know that exercise is good for our physical health, and in recent years more people are discovering how movement can have a transformative impact on our mental health too.
 What’s less well known is how fitness can boost your brain power.

-But a new study commissioned by Asics (asics.com) has found that exercise can significantly improve cognitive function.
+But a new study commissioned by Asics has found that exercise can significantly improve cognitive function.

 Professor Brendon Stubbs invited 77 competitive gamers from around the world who prevously did no exercise to take part in a four-month exercise programme.